 His clients include: Google, Wells Fargo, Microsoft, Schwab, LinkedIn, Deloitte, the U.S. Department of Labor, Gap, Harvard University, Coca-Cola, Chevron, eBay, Kaiser, Airbnb, UC Berkeley, the NBA, Genentech, Adobe, the Oakland A's, and many others.
 Mike is a member of the National Speakers Association and is one of less than 10% of the professional speakers in the world to have earned the prestigious Certified Speaking Professional (CSP) designation.

-He has been featured on ABC News, the Oprah radio network, in Forbes, Fast Company, the Washington Post, the Wall Street Journal, and many others.
-He was a contributor to the Huffington Post for almost a decade, and currently contributes to Medium and Thrive Global, among others.
-He’s the creator and host of the podcast, Bring Your Whole Self to Work.
+He has been featured on NPR, ABC News, the Oprah radio network, and in the Harvard Business Review, Fast Company, the New York Times, the Economist, the Wall Street Journal, and many others.
+He's a regular contributor to Forbes and the creator and host of the popular podcast, We're All In This Together.

 Prior to his speaking, writing, and consulting career, Mike was drafted by the New York Yankees out of high school.
 He turned the Yankees down and instead chose to play baseball at Stanford University, where he pitched in the College World Series.
 He was drafted by the Kansas City Royals out of Stanford and played three seasons of professional baseball in the Royals organization before arm injuries ended his playing career while still in the minor leagues.

 In addition to earning a degree from Stanford in American Studies with a specialization in race and ethnicity, Mike has continued to educate himself.
-He has extensively studied many disciplines of both personal and professional development, and received training from the Coaches Training Institute.
+He has extensively studied many disciplines of both personal and professional development and received training from the Coaches Training Institute.

-Mike lives in Novato, CA (in the San Francisco Bay Area) with his wife Michelle, and their two daughters, Samantha and Rosie.
+He lives in Novato, CA (in the San Francisco Bay Area) with his wife Michelle, and their two daughters, Samantha and Rosie.